MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-qr-code.md

 |:--- |:--- |:--- |:--- |
 |iPhones |iPads |Android phones |Android tablets |

-QR codes can be used to connect items in the real world directly to relevant Power BI information.
-When you scan a QR code that was created for a Power BI report or dashboard tile, that report or tile will open directly - you won't have to navigate to it or search for it.
+QR codes can be used to connect items in the real world directly to relevant Power BI content.
+When you scan a QR code that was created for a Power BI report or dashboard tile, that report or tile will open directly &mdash; you won't have to navigate to it or search for it.

 Say someone in your organization has created a QR code for a report that contains information about the conference rooms in your workplace and has posted it outside the conference rooms.
 Using the camera in the Power BI app, you can scan the QR code to open the report.
 If you don't have permissions to view the report, you'll be able to request access directly from the app.